RLHF-V/RLAIF-V/data_engine/README.md

 ## Usage
 Please refer to the `run_engine.sh` script.

 You will need to provide the path and name for both the reward model and the instruction model.
 Currently, we support the following models: llava-1.5-7b, RLAIF-V-7B, OmniLMM-12B, and RLAIF-V-12B.
-We are considering adding more models in the future.
-If the model you wish to use is not listed, you may need to implement the corresponding code yourself (for model loading, add code to `RLAIF-V/builder`; for data formatting, change `RLAIF-V/muffin/train/train_utils.py` and `RLAIF-V/data_engine/util.py`; for log probability calculation, change `RLAIF-V/data_engine/logps_calculator.py` and `RLAIF-V/muffin/eval/muffin_inference_logp.py`).
+We are considering adding more models in the future. \
+If the model you wish to use is not listed, you may need to implement the corresponding code yourself (for model loading, add code to `RLAIF-V/builder`; for answer sampling, refer to `RLAIF-V/llava/llava15_sample_data.py` to see how data is formatted (don't forget to pass `raw_images`) and add call it in `RLAIF-V/data_engine/answer_sampler.py`; for log probability calculation, change data formatting part in `RLAIF-V/data_engine/logps_calculator.py` and `get_multimodal_sample_logps` function in `RLAIF-V/muffin/eval/muffin_inference_logp.py`).

 Additionally, **please double-check that the model name you provide is correct**, as we will not know which code to execute otherwise.

 Next, your dataset should contain the following fields:
 1. `idx`: A unique index for each data entry (this can be a string).
 2. `question`: The question related to the image.
-3. `image`: You can determine the column name by passing it via the `--image_column` parameter.
-The column should follow this structure:
+3. `image`: The column should follow this structure:
    - `{'bytes': ..., 'path':...}`
    - `bytes` should be in binary format.
    - `path` is not strictly required, but to avoid errors, it's better to keep this field (you can set it as an empty string).